 - Kuniyoshi, Yasuo, and Yoshio Ozawa.
 Yasuo Kuniyoshi: Neo, Amerikan, atisuto no kiseki.
 Okayama, Japan, 1991: n.p.

-- Cash, Sarah, and Terrie Sultan.
+- Cash, Sarah, with Terrie Sultan.
 American Treasures of the Corcoran Gallery of Art.
 New York, 2000: 180, repro.

 - Bennett, Lennie.
 "The Coming of Age of American Art [exh. review]."
 St. Petersburg Times (18 February 2007): 8L.